Frojd/react-sass-starterkit/README.md

-    "createTest": true, // Create a ComponentName.test.js for unittesting "updateIndexScss": true, // Updated the default index.scss with the new component "updateIndexJs": true // Updated the index.js with the new component }
+    "createTest": true, // Create a ComponentName.test.js for unittesting "updateIndexScss": true, // Updated the default index.scss with the new component "updateIndexJs": true // Updated the index.js with the new component "rootFolder": "./", // Only used for overriding in tests }
 ```